davidlw/particle_reco/README.txt

 # particle_reco
-Particle mass reconstruction using Cern's ROOT
+Particle mass reconstruction using Cern's ROOT and CMSSW

 ===================================================================